From scaled European model to U.S. category leadership

 Reframing the company

-Working with the founder, Tyos clarified the underlying truth:
+Working with the founder, Tyos clarified the underlying truth.

-No existing category described this.
+No existing category described that clearly.

 So Tyos created one.